Breakfast at the barracks

 The daily grind

-One of the most arduous jobs assigned to the barrack’s convicts was the treadmill, which used man power to grind maize into meal or flour.
+One of the most arduous jobs assigned to the barrack’s convicts was the treadmill, which used man power to grind maize into meal or wheat into flour.
 Described as ‘a very useful piece of machinery for the purpose of correcting the tarnished morals of Botany Bay’ the treadmill was reserved for the worst-behaved convicts, and acted as a deterrent for bad conduct in others.
 Lined up in groups of ten, convicts would ‘climb’ the boards in unison to turn the mill – a bit like climbing a never ending stairway, or a vertical hamster wheel?
 The Sydney treadmill was located where Sydney’s Central Station is now.
-People could bring their whole grain to the treadmill and exchange it for ground corn for a small fee, which went to the government.
+People could bring their whole grain to the treadmill and exchange it for a ground equivalent for a small fee, which went to the government.

 Visiting French naval officer Hyacinthe de Bougainville gave this account of the Sydney treadmill in 1825:

 It is a large wheel whose horizontal blades are wide enough to allow a certain number of men to position themselves, each next to the other, on the outside… Holding on to a wooden crossbar that is separate from the wheel and attached at the height of the chin, they climb without stopping from one blade to the next… this labour continues for forty minutes without a break; the men rest for twenty minutes, then they start up again, and so on, for the whole day… It was difficult to imagine an activity more boring and tiring at the same time, by it’s monotony and the care necessary to apply to this task, in the fear of missing the blade and having your legs mutilated…